Sharing "American" culture with Peruvians by making Thai and Mexican food.

 Baby PCV cutting her first Spanish sarcasm teeth on some baby ducklings

-Sometimes voting is as easy as a skinny cow rappel
+Sometimes voting is as easy as a rappelling with a skinny cow

 You know.
 Just some butterflies on cow patties kinda week

 Time to kick the board

 If this week's post was a speed date...